EmoryHPC/practical-data-science/file-naming/README.md

 Let's play a game.
 I have a program that tags dates witin Wikipedia data.

-Identify:
+Identify these three things:

-(1) The compressed Wikipedia data.
+* The compressed Wikipedia data.
-(2) The Wikipedia data extracted from its compressed version.
+* The Wikipedia data extracted from its compressed version.
-(3) The data that has been tagged with dates.
+* The data that has been tagged with dates.

 Which folder was ENTER